 A TrustBox won't improve your website's SEO directly, but the markup makes it easier for Google to understand your rating.
 This can increase your organic click-through rate, drive more traffic to your website, and improve your rank over time.
 Read more about Google’s guidelines for structured data.

-If you are interested in Rich Snippets for product reviews, check out our SEO-friendly Product Reviews TrustBox.
+If you are interested in getting Rich Snippets for product reviews, check out our SEO-friendly Product Reviews TrustBox.

-There are two steps you need to complete in order to get started with Rich Snippets in Google Search using TrustBoxes:
+Here's how to get started with Rich Snippets in Google Search using TrustBoxes:

-Step 1: Add a TrustBox to Your Website
+Step 1: Add a TrustBox to your website

-- Check the box marked Enable Rich Snippets for SEO
+- Check the box marked Enable Rich Snippets for SEO.

 - Implement the TrustBox code on your website, following the implementation guidelines.
-You should implement the TrustBox code on no more than 5 key pages that represent you as a company, for example:

-Step 2: Prompt the Googlebot to Crawl and Index Your Pages
+Step 2: Prompt the Googlebot to crawl and index your pages

 - Once Google has completed the Fetch, click on Submit to Index.